Board of Trustees

 Jenn joined the Richmond Montessori community when her daughter, Hana, started the Primary program.
 She has been an active member of the Richmond Montessori Parent’s Association, where she served two years as President before joining the Board of Trustees last fall.
 She works at the Riverside school as a language fundamentals teacher, where she works with students who have learning differences.
 When she isn’t spending her weekends cheering on her daughter at swim meets, she enjoys getting her hands dirty in the garden and hiking at the river with her dog.

 John Wick is a Senior Private Banker and Senior Vice President for the Greater Virginia market of Wells Fargo Private Bank, with the primary responsibility for coordinating complex/customized/personalized credit, deposit, and treasury management solutions for individual and family clients.
-John has been aff liated with Wells Fargo and its predecessor banks i since 1989, beginning his career in the Richmond, VA area.
+John has been affiliated with Wells Fargo and its predecessor banks since 1989, beginning his career in the Richmond area.
 He most recently served as Director for the MidAtlantic Region where he led the Private Banking businesses for the Virginia, Maryland, and DC markets.
 He and his family returned to Virginia in July of 2010 after five years in Northern Virginia.
 John’s education includes: Roanoke College, B.A.
 International Relations, McIntire Business Institute, University Of Virginia and Cannon Financial Institute.
 He donates his time to serve the International Hospital for Children and Richmond Technology Council.

 Tom has four children attending Richmond Montessori School.
 He is an educator by profession and has spent the last 15 years focused on helping educators and students use technology to improve learning in both K-12 and universities.
 His experience includes 10 years in Henrico County Public Schools, a large 1:1 laptop environment, as a classroom teacher, an instructional technology resource teacher, and the Director of Instructional Technology.
 Currently he is the Associate Director of Learning Innovation in VCU’s Academic Learning Technology Lab.
 He consults on technology integration nationally for a variety of partners including Dell, Apple, Discovery, and The International Society for Education (ISTE).